DerProctophantasmist/marionrampal.com/data/Biography.en.md

-#### *French Singer and songwriter Marion Rampal entwines memory and invention, words and melodies, folkloric musics and classical occidental roots.*
+#### *French Singer and songwriter Marion Rampal entwines memory and invention, words and melodies, folkloric music and classical occidental roots.*

 Born in 1980 in Marseille, she studied music and singing according to the fanciful gifts of life: A mother who invented lulabies à la Michel Legrand.
 A grandfather who played all Nat King Cole in F on the piano.
 A few flute lessons (she is not in any way related to Jean-Pierre Rampal).
 Her fabulous high school choir which toured Europe…